microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### Create a publisher

 A **publisher** is an identity that can publish extensions to the Visual Studio Code Marketplace.
-Every extension needs to include a `publisher` name in its [`package.json` file](/api/references/extension-manifest).
+Every extension needs to include a `publisher` identifier in its [`package.json` file](/api/references/extension-manifest).

 To create a publisher: